atitsbest/resume/README.md

 (produces cooling machines for retail and wholesale):

-- Developed Web Application for disposition of finished products and parts using MonoRail and custom made OR-Mapper.
+- Developed Web Application for disposition of finished products and parts using MonoRail and custom made OR-Mapper (still running strong).
 - Maintained/Extended capacity planning software for production.

 ## Nexon GmbH 2002 - 2007